matthewcsimpson/De-AI-Google/README.md

 ## Version History

-### v1.2.1 (Current)
+### v1.0.0 (Current)
-- Updated permissions to be more specific (Google domains only)
-- Added Safari compatibility with dedicated files
-- Improved query normalization
-- Better handling of dynamic page changes
-- Added proper extension icons

-### v1.1.1
-- Stable release with declarative net request rules
+- Initial release with dual Chrome/Safari support
+- Declarative Net Request implementation for Chrome/Edge
+- Content-script only implementation for Safari
-- Improved query normalization
+- Smart query normalization and deduplication
-- Better handling of dynamic page changes
+- Form interception and dynamic page handling
+- Automated build system for platform-specific deployments

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License allows you to freely use, modify, and distribute this software.

 ## Contributing